Recent Posts

 A hospital is listed as having a strong public signal when public job postings, corporate career pages, management-company references, or related public materials connect the hospital to a larger ownership or support organization.

-A hospital may be placed on a watch list when there is a plausible public signal, but the evidence is not strong enough to treat the listing as confirmed.
+A hospital may be placed on a watch list or needs-review category when there is a plausible public signal, but the evidence is not strong enough to treat the listing as confirmed.

 What a listing means